-As illustrated in the block diagram below, the 8400 will accept input from a serial digital receiver.
-The SDI input signal will now be locked to house and fully timeable.
+As illustrated in the block diagram below, the 8500 will accept input from either an analog or a serial digital receiver.
+Both composite video and SDI signals will now be locked to house and fully timeable, and are simultaneously available at the output.
 The 8520 DNR submodule with its Adaptive Motion Detection can be employed to clean up noisy video.

-Proper audio/video timing can be assured when the tracking audio delay of the 8410 Audio Processor is employed.
-Any timing or delay modifications to the video are tracked by the 8410 whether you wish to use disembedded audio or audio input from an AES source.
-Properly timed audio from any of these sources is available directly when routed to the AES outputs, or it can be re-embedded back onto the SDI video stream.
-A fixed delay of up to 1000mS can be inserted by the 8410 to correct for signals which have previously passed through frame stores without audio delay compensation.
+Proper audio/video timing can be assured when the tracking audio delay of the 8510 Audio Processor is employed.
+Any timing or delay modifications to the video are tracked by the 8510 whether you wish to use disembedded audio or audio input from an analog or AES source.
+Properly timed audio from any of these sources is available directly when routed to the analog or AES outputs, or it can be re-embedded back onto the SDI video stream.
+A fixed delay of up to 1000mS can be inserted by the 8510 to correct for signals which have previously passed through frame stores without audio delay compensation.